Code-Institute-Submissions/artontray-PROJECT4/README.md

+# Note

+To enhance your reading experience of this documentation, we recommend not using the dark mode of Github, as it may display images with distorted colors that do not accurately reflect reality.

 # Purpose of this project

 Blockchain technology is fascinating to me and I observe the emergence of numerous new applications that are accessible to users for testing purposes.
 This is known as a Testnet.
 It provides an opportunity for users to evaluate and provide feedback on the app's features.
 Once the project is ready for its mainnet release as a stable version, beta testers are usually rewarded with an airdrop.